ibrikk/interview-scheduler/README.md

 # Interview Scheduler

+A web app built with React that allows users to schedule interviews!

 ## Setup

+Clone and set up the scheduler-api server repository.
-Install dependencies with `npm install`.
+Install dependencies with 'npm install'.

 ## Running Webpack Development Server